MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxdrainpacketiterator.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingGetRxDrainPacketIterator** method gets a packet iterator for the current drain section of a receive queue's packet ring.
+The **NetRingGetRxDrainPacketIterator** method gets a packet iterator for the current drain section of a receive (Rx) queue's packet ring.

 ## Syntax